wz-cutting-edge/val-builder/README.md

   - [ ] **Each crewmate has a direct, unique URL link to an info page about them**
     - Clicking on a crewmate in the summary page navigates to a detail page for that crewmate
     - The detail page contains extra information about the crewmate not included in the summary page
-    - Users can navigate to to the edit form from the detail page
+    - Users can navigate to the edit form from the detail page

 The following **optional** features are implemented: